1. Introduction and Output

 Each of the things you will learn are perhaps simple on their own, but using them together to achieve something is challenging

-These topics really are going to be shockingly different from what you are probably used to
+These topics are likely going to be different from what you are used to

 The best way to set yourself up for success is